-In order to become a cat breeder, you will need to register a prefix (cattery name) with a cat council.
+To become a cat breeder, you will need to register a prefix (cattery name) with a cat council.
 All kittens will carry the prefix name.
-For example, a cattery by the name of Holmat Burmese, might name a litter of kittens the following:
+For example, a cattery by the name of Holmat Burmese might name a litter of kittens the following:

 - Holmat Brown Delight

 - Holmat Lily

 Below is an example of a very old pedigree showing cattery names of generations of cats that made up our pet Siamese cat’s lineage.